 Pocket is a bookmarking tool that I have been using to save websites and articles that I like or want to check out later on.
 It has a mobile app that gets synced with the account.
 Before starting using Pocket, I used to lose track of important articles and websites.
 Now it becomes easier to pool together content using tags, which work like categories.
 I’ll continue using the Pocket tool in 2020 as well.

-DesignCap is my go-to online graphics designing tool that I recently started using it and loving it.
-It has surely become my number one choice for creating banners, blog featured images and social media graphics.
+DesignCap is my go-to online graphics designing tool that I recently started using and loving it.
+It has surely become my number one choice for creating banners, blog featured images, and social media graphics.
 It’s a free online tool, however, some of the features are accessible to paid users only.

 ShareASale is an affiliate marketing network that connects affiliate marketers and advertisers.
 You can sign-up as an affiliate to start promoting the relevant products through your blog and email newsletter and start getting paid commissions on the sales.
 The reason why I joined ShareASale was that it has multiple payout methods for affiliates, which becomes easier for affiliate marketers to withdraw the money.
 A lot of affiliate marketing platforms only payout through PayPal, which stops users from using those networks because PayPal doesn’t operate in many countries.